Stefan Gradmann

-Stefan Gradmann (born 22 September 1958 in Marburg) is a professor at KU Leuven and former manager of the University Library.
+Stefan Gradmann (born 1958 in Marburg) is a professor at KU Leuven and former manager of the University Library.

-After studying Philosophy and Literature in Paris and Freiburg and his PhD in 1986 and a post-graduate studies in Cologne, he worked as a research librarian at the State and University Library of Hamburg.
+He studied philosophy and literature in Paris and Freiburg.
+He completed his PhD in 1986 and postgraduate studies in Cologne.
+He then worked as a research librarian at the State and University Library of Hamburg.

+Career

-From 1992 to 1996 he was director of the North German library network, and then together with Reiner Diedrichs director of the Common Library Network (GBV).
-From 1997 to 2000 he worked for the Dutch company OCLC PICA for library software.
+From 1992 to 1996, he was director of the North German Library Network.
+Together with Reiner Diedrichs, director of the Common Library Network (GBV).
+From 1997 to 2000, he worked for the Dutch company OCLC PICA for library software.

-Since 2000, he was - later as Deputy Director - Regional Data Center at the University of Hamburg where he led the group employs VCB.
-Stefan Gradmann was also head of the German Academic Publishers Project (CAP).
-He is also president of the German Society for Information Science and Practice.
+In 2000, he became deputy director of the Regional Data Center at the University of Hamburg where he led the group VCB.
+He was head of the German Academic Publishers Project (CAP).
+He was president of the German Society for Information Science and Practice from 2008 to 2014.

-In 2008 he received a professorship at the Institute of Library and Information Science at the Humboldt-Universität zu Berlin where he was responsible for the postgraduate distance learning.
-In March 2013 he changed to KU Leuven.
+In 2008, he was appointed professor at the Institute of Library and Information Science at the Humboldt University of Berlin.
+In March 2013, he joined the faculty of KU Leuven.